jchristgit/ansible-role-nncp/README.md

 - `nncp_toss_interval_seconds` (integer): How often, in seconds, to run `nncp-toss`.
 Corresponds to the `nncp-toss` `-cycle` option.
 Defaults to `300` (5 minutes).
+- `nncp_daemon_enabled` (bool): Whether to enable the `nncp-daemon.service`
+  unit that will listen to inbound connections and process packets coming in.
+  Defaults to `true`.

 ## Credits